Gordon999/Pico_Calculator/README.md

 # To carry out a maths function, eg log10(1.234):

 Press 1.234,
-Press and hold '2' for > 1 second and release the result will be shown 0.09131514
+Press and hold '2' for > 1 second and release (see table on schematic for other maths functions) the result will be shown 0.09131514

 To clear press '.' for > 1 second and release